takelley1/linux-notes/kubernetes.md

 - Once any policy selects a Pod, all other traffic is denied by default.
 - If no policies select a Pod, that Pod is open.
 - Make sure to allow DNS egress (UDP/TCP 53) if outbound traffic is restricted.
+- NetworkPolicies are stateful, so all response traffic is allowed.

 <details>
   <summary>Show code</summary>